Estrogen and Your Thyroid

 There is a misconception that the symptoms of menopause are normal.
 They may be common, but they’re not normal.
-Today, women are experiencing eight to ten years (or more), of life-disrupting perimenopausal wackiness.
+Today, women are experiencing eight to ten years (or more), of life-disrupting perimenopausal symptoms.

 It wasn’t meant to be this way.
 We were meant to see some mild symptoms leading up to menopause; menopause is technically one year without a period.
 Perimenopause, which wasn’t even a term until about 15 or so years ago, should only last about a year or maybe two, and again, should be mild.

-Hot flashes, flushing, weight gain, unstable moods, brain fog, and heavy periods are signs of estrogen dominance.
+Hot flashes, flushing, weight gain, unstable moods, brain fog, and heavy periods can be signs of estrogen dominance.
 Add some hypothyroidism in there and you’ve got thyropause.
 That double whammy thing.

 The adrenals make some progesterone.
 As the back-up glands, the adrenals start taking on the role of four glands as menopause approaches – two adrenals and two ovaries.
 So if our cute little adrenals are already overworked (the first phase of adrenal dysfunction – making too much adrenaline and cortisol) or are pooped out (the second phase of adrenal dysfunction – making too little adrenaline and cortisol), we have no backup system for making progesterone.